Algebraic-Programming/pytorch-hccl-tests/README.md

 # pytorch-hccl-tests

-HCCL tests based on the PyTorch/Ascend adapter.
+HCCL benchamarks based on the PyTorch/Ascend adapter.
+The benchmarks contain the benchmarks proposed in the article [OMB-Py: Python Micro-Benchmarks for Evaluating Performance of MPI Libraries on HPC Systems](https://arxiv.org/pdf/2110.10659.pdf).

+Currently, only the P2P benchmarks are ported and tested.

+### Development

 ```bash
 python -m venv venv